-Is it a good time to buy NOK shares now?
+Is it a good time to buy Nokia shares now?

-Nokia is a risky long term buy with so much interest and uncertainty around it.
-If you’re in for the short term, beware of the how quickly the markets can move as well.
+Nokia is a risky long-term investment with so much interest and uncertainty around it.
+If you’re in for the short term, beware of how quickly the markets can move as well.